isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A virtual function call is safe, whereas casting is error-prone.
-A virtual function call reaches the most derived function, whereas a cast may reach an intermediate class and therefore give a wrong result (especially as a hierarchy is modified during maintenance).
+A virtual function call reaches the most derived function, whereas a cast might reach an intermediate class and therefore give a wrong result (especially as a hierarchy is modified during maintenance).

 ##### Example